isomerpages/moe-northshorepri/_moe-kindergarten/MK Open House 2024.md

 ![](/images/Getting_Here_MK.jpg)

 **Registration**
-Kindly fill up the registration form if you are keen to visit us.
+Kindly fill up the registration form using the following QR code if you are keen to visit us.

 <img style="width:30%" src="/images/MK_registration_URL.jpg">